pauloabelha/pauloabelha.github.io/essays/hello.md

 Hello,

 I write to think.
-This is a small ritual of honesty, a chant for the better angels of my mind.
+A small ritual of honesty,
+a chant for the better angels of my mind.

 Like you, I echo Captain Ahab: